beatboxjs/ror-player/assets/tunes/bhangra.md

-Was chosen as a **Tune of the Year 2021** (along with Sambasso).

-If the players or the audience needs a rest, Bhangra is a good tune to play.

-But be aware of the 6/8 rhythm.
-On the notation sheet, every step is divided into only 3 hits (instead of 4 in the 4/4).
-When playing it for the first time, you might have to concentrate in order to not get stuck in the usual 4/4 rhythm.
-This is particularly important when switching from or into a different tune.

-If you play breaks from other tunes which are based on 16 hits in a 4/4 pattern (eg. “Karla Break”, or “8 Up”), try to play 12 hits in a 6/8 pattern.
-In the beginning it’s quite hard (because the 4/4 is stuck in your head) but after a while it’s great – make sure tho whole band plays like this, if some plays it differently it can get very chaotic…
+This is one of our core tunes, and rare because it's a bouncy, 6/8 one:

+It goes *1-and-a, 2-and-a, 3-and-a, 4-and-a* (like a jig) instead of *1-a-and-a, 2-a-and-a, 3-a-and-a, 4-a-and-a*.

+Some general breaks work best altered to divide each beat into three rather than four (e.g. Karla break, Progressive Karla).
+Some work as they are, and others are best avoided.
+Good to experiment with!

 **Sign:** wavy hands snaking up.

 ## Background

-**Name:** Bhangra is a traditional folk dance from Punjab (a region in northern India and eastern Pakistan) ([Wikipedia](https://en.wikipedia.org/wiki/Bhangra_(dance))).
-It was typically danced by farmers during the harvesting season, to the beat of a Dhol.
-Dhols are double-sided drums where one side is hit with a heavy wooden stick, creating a deep sound, and the other side with a light stick, creating a high sound.
+**Name:** Bhangra is a traditional folk dance from the Punjab (a region in northern India and eastern Pakistan) ([Wikipedia](https://en.wikipedia.org/wiki/Bhangra_(dance))).
+It was typically danced by farmers during the harvesting season, to the beat of a Dhol, a double-sided drum where one side is hit with a heavy wooden stick, creating a deep sound, and the other side with a light stick, creating a high sound.

-Nowadays, Bhangra also refers to a style of pop music that was invented by Punjabi immigrants in Great Britain and North America.
+Nowadays, Bhangra also refers to a style of pop music that was invented by Punjabi immigrants in the UK and USA.
 Its beat somewhat resembles a faster version of the Dhol rhythm in traditional Bhangra drumming ([Wikipedia](https://en.wikipedia.org/wiki/Bhangra_(music))).

-**Musical background:** The Surdo and Tamborim lines very closely resemble the rhythm that the low and high side of the Dhol is playing to the traditional Bhaṅgṛā folk dance.
-Several examples can be found on YouTube when searching for “Bhangra drumming” or “Punjabi drumming” (searching for just “Bhangra” will bring up mostly modern Bhaṅgṛā pop music, where the similarity to our tune is very small).
+**Musical background:** The surdo and tam lines very closely resemble the rhythm that the low and high side of the Dhol is playing to the traditional Bhaṅgṛā folk dance.
+Several examples can be found on YouTube when searching for “Bhangra drumming” or “Punjabi drumming” (searching for just “Bhangra” will bring up mostly modern Bhangra pop music, which is fairly unlike our tune).

 **Sign:** Changed from "prayer hands" for cultural sensitivity.